-So, what do we do then, is such a situation?
-Well, before you get yourself in that problem, be sure to follow the steps below on how to save webpages for offline viewing.
+So, what do we do then, in such a situation?
+Well, before you get yourself into that problem, be sure to follow the steps below on how to save web pages for offline viewing.
 As stated, we will be focusing on Mozilla Firefox today, primarily because Mozilla has updated the web browser to be more privacy-conscious when compared to the likes of Google Chrome and others.

 Save a webpage in Firefox for offline viewing

 To learn how to save webpages for offline reading using Firefox on Windows, you have the following three options: